Skip to main content

 Every important KPI for HVAC service businesses fits into one of four areas.
 Each one highlights a different part of your daily operation, and together they give you a complete picture of how the business is really performing.

-- Technician productivity & quality: Measures how efficiently techs complete work in the field and shows the impact of training, dispatching, and customer experience.
+3. Service & Installs: This is the area where you get information about technician productivity because it measures how efficiently techs complete work in the field, the revenue generated by installs, and shows the impact of training, dispatching, and customer experience.

-- Financial strength & profitability: Confirms whether the work you’re running is actually profitable and catches margin leaks that don’t show up on the daily schedule.
+4. Financial strength & leadership: Confirms whether the work you’re running is actually profitable and catches margin leaks that don’t show up on the daily schedule.
 This is where you will get an overview of what really affects your bottom line and valuable insights into what’s driving your business growth.

 We’ll break down the essential KPIs in each category below.